Techatrix/PAccem/documentation/documentation_eng.md

 float getYPos(): Converts Mouse-Y position to room grid Y-Position

-boolean isFurniture(int xpos, int ypos): return whether or not there is a Furniture at the given position
+boolean isFurniture(int xpos, int ypos): returns whether or not there is a Furniture at the given position

+boolean isFurnitureBlock(boolean debug): returns whether or not a furniture is placeable at the mouse position

 int getXGridSize(): get X-Size of the current room grid